-With a typical metal clashing and banging to the rhythem of deafning fast beat music, making kottu is a roadside spectale at night in the island nation of Sri Lanka!
+With a typical metal clashing and banging to the rhythem of deafening fast beat music, making kottu is a roadside spectale at night in Sri Lanka!

 Kottu, literally means cut rotis, originated from the Southern part of India and found its way to Sri Lanka with a delicious interlude.
 Rather than using a knife to chop rotis into bite-sized pieces, the expert, street-food vendors use two thin metal plates to rhythmically chop them, while giving a little jig.

 We can produce something similar at home even though we don’t have the metal plates or the need of a jig.
-The packeted frozen Kottu Porottas, available in the freezer section of Asian food stalls, are the best and easiest choice or if you have time and patience, these rotis could be made at home and cut them according to the required size.
+The packeted frozen Kottu Porottas, available in the freezer section of Asian food stalls, are the best and easiest choice.
+If you are unable to get that and you have time and patience, these rotis could be made at home and cut them into small squres to make this dish.
 Interstingly, these rotis are called Hankerchief rotis, considering their thin and flat appearance.
 However, they are locally known as Godamba roti.

 You will need :

 |Olive oil (Any cooking oil would do)||1 tbsp|

 Knead it :